NewscoopTemplate/newscooptheme/README.md

 Install
 =======
-To install this theme you must copy to the proper directory on your Newscoop instalation.
+To install this theme you must copy to the proper directory on your Newscoop instalation on directory $Newscoop_Instalation/themes/unassigned

+After it, open your site template admin and apply them into your publication.

 This work with Apache2 License http://www.apache.org/licenses/LICENSE-2.0.html